On Discriminative Probabilistic Modeling for Self-Supervised Representation Learning: Experiments on Bimodal Representation Learning

-\textbf{Comparison with Baselines:} We compare the testing performance of our algorithm on downstream retrieval and classification tasks with various baselines in Table~\ref{tab:test}.
+\textbf{Comparison with Baselines:} We compare the test performance of our algorithm on downstream retrieval and classification tasks with various baselines in Table~\ref{tab:test}.
 Moreover, we compare the Recall@1 of our \alg~with that of SogCLR across the training epochs in Figure~\ref{fig:val_curves} on the validation sets of MSCOCO and Flickr30k.
-Compared to baselines, our \alg~achieves superior overall performance.
-In particular, the improvement of our method is more significant in retrieval downstream tasks and zero-shot classification on CIFAR100, while its performance in zero-shot classification on ImageNet1k is only marginally better or comparable to SogCLR.
+Compared to baselines, our \alg~achieves superior overall performance on downstream tasks.
+Notably, the performance gain of our NUCLR over SogCLR is substantially larger on the more challenging ImageNet-R dataset than on ImageNet1k.

 \textbf{Ablation Study:} For further understanding the key components of Algorithm~\ref{alg:nuclr}, we compare the performance of {\bf NUCLR} against three variants: {\bf (i) NUCLR-$\dagger$}, which fixes $\boldsymbol{\zeta}$ to $\zeta_0\mathbf{1}_n$, i.e., removing step~\ref{alg:step_zeta} in Algorithm~\ref{alg:nuclr}; {\bf (ii) NUCLR-$\diamondsuit$}, which does not reduce the strength $\varepsilon_t^{(i)}$ of pushing away the $i$-th positive pair to $\exp(-\xi_t/\tau)$ as described in the penultimate paragraph of Section~\ref{sec:alg}; and {\bf (iii) NUCLR-$\clubsuit$}, which does not freeze $\boldsymbol{\zeta}$ in the first 5 epochs; to answer the following questions.